Côte d’Ivoire Country Summary

 Economy

-Côte d’Ivoire presents a favorable investment climate, characterized by robust economic growth averaging 8.2 percent from 2012 to 2019 and a resilient recovery post-pandemic, with growth projected at 5.5 percent in 2022 and 6.2 percent in 2023.
-The government actively encourages foreign direct investment (FDI) through initiatives like the 2021-2025 National Development Plan, aiming for 72 percent of overall investment to come from the private sector, while also implementing structural reforms to enhance the business environment.
-Despite challenges such as bureaucratic delays and a complicated tax system, the establishment of an Anglophone Desk and ongoing infrastructure projects signal the government's commitment to improving the investment landscape.
+Côte d’Ivoire presents a favorable investment climate, characterized by strong economic growth, with real GDP growth averaging 8.2 percent from 2012 to 2019 and projected to continue at 5.5 percent in 2022 and 6.2 percent in 2023.
+The government actively encourages foreign direct investment (FDI) through structural reforms aimed at improving the business environment, and the country has seen a significant increase in FDI, doubling from $578 million to $1.3 billion in 2021.
+However, challenges such as bureaucratic delays, a complicated tax system, and the need for further improvements in doing business indicators remain for potential investors.

 Buy Full Côte d’Ivoire Report